gordonwatts/hep_tables_docs/docs/content/discussion.md

 Testing and designing the backend implementation for this section probably took the longest - and there are some architecutre decisions I would have made differently had I started with this rather than making simple plots (part of the reason to call this a prototype!).

 OTOH, I think everything after the `all` line was very straight forward and easy to understand.

+### Type System

+Every effort was made to keep the type system out of `dataframe_expressions`.
+While this means it is fairly easy to write, it also means there is almost not hope for an editor to make suggestions on what the user might type next.
+This is one of the most high-productivity/help/discovery mechanisms.

+Second, the type system in `hep_tables` is mostly heuristics.
+For example, every leaf is assumed to be a `double` return.
+This works fine for `df.jets.pt` - the transverse momentum is a `double`.
+However, it can be a mistake for `df.truth.pdgId`.

+Collections are declared (e.g. jets, electrons, etc.).
+These are hardwired into a dictionary in the code.

+The proper way to do this is using python typeshed files.
+Some of these can be generated automatically (ROOT, for example, has a run time type system built in).
+But this is a big chunk of work!
+As a reward, however, it would mean the code generated would be more "correct" and efficient.

+Lastly, the type system would allow one to generate errors quickly.
+Especially in this protoype it is fairly easy to generate an impossible data query.
+A robust type system would help catch these errors.
+As would more careful checking in the code!

+That said, types are tracked through the code.
+The system knows if you are counting something that it is looking at integers, and if you are summing over all jet `pt`'s, it knows to use a `double` as an accumulator.

 ### Integration with common python libraries